3xq/Steam-Custom-URL-Checker/README.md

 ```
 1. Run main.py.
 2. Select a feature — check IDs from Custom.txt or autogenerate while checking.
-3. If you selected the autogenerate feature, choose your settings — e.g. generate letters, digits or both?
+3. If you select the autogenerate feature, choose your settings — e.g. generate letters, digits or both.
 4. All set!

 ## Legal Notice
-This is illegal if you use it without the consent of the creators — in this case, the Valve corporation.
+This is illegal if you use it without the consent of the creators — in this case, the Valve Corporation.
 I am not accountable for any of your actions; this was merely a speedrun to demonstrate how ID checkers work.
 Please do not misuse this tool.